openpaul/musicgraph/README.md

 musicpath.py [-h] [-c COUNT] [-d DB] [-v VERBOSE] id output
 ```

-This will procue a file called output.graphml which can be loaded using gephi or another graph visualisation softare.
+This will produce a file called output.graphml which can be loaded using gephi or another graph visualization software.

 ## Bugs
 The code is not perfect and grew over time.
 If you find a bug, I would be very pleased to merge your pull request.